KarthikChallagundla/Introduction-to-SQL/README.md

 # MySQL Programming Topics

 As I am new to MYSQL programming I have learnt some topics of MYSQL given below.
+In this repository, there is a python file in that I have connected the python to MYSQL and performed some MYSQL commands in that file.

 ## Topics Covered: